microsoft/PowerPlatformConnectors/README.md

 #### Independent Publisher

-Follow the same instructions as above on submitting for certification, create a directory under the custom-connector directory and place the connector files in the sub-folder.
+Follow the same instructions as above on submitting for certification, create a directory under the "independent-publisher-connectors" directory and place the connector files in the sub-folder.
 Add a tag by selecting the labels option to "independent-publisher-connector".
 Your icon color in the API properties file must be set to `#da3b01`, as in `"iconBrandColor": "#da3b01"`.
 [A sample icon for Independent Publisher connector](https://github.com/microsoft/PowerPlatformConnectors/blob/dev/templates/independent-publisher-icon.png) is included for your reference.

 #### Custom Connector